wearable-robotic-systems-lab/LabVIEW-VI-for-MAXON-EPOS4/README.md

 ===== AFO_NLF =====
   - read encoder from channel B/ENC
-  - Mathscript contains code for Adaptive frequency oscillator and nonlinear filter
+  - Mathscript contains code for Adaptive-Frequency-Oscillator and Nonlinear-Filter

 ===== BinaryData =====
   - convert .bin to .csv